 (3) It is recognized that your permanent residency will bring interests to Japan.

-To pass this third test, you basically have to satisfy following requirements:
+To satisfy this condition (3), you basically have to meet the following criteria.

-As described above, to be eligible for this visa, you will need to have lived in Japan for 10 years, but there a many way this period can be shortened.
-For instance,
+As described above, to be eligible for PR, you need to have lived in Japan for 10 years or longer, but there are some exceptions for this rule.

 The application for permanent resident visa requires many documents that but majority of your documents can be acquired at your local city office.
 In order to obtain the Permanent resident visa, you pay ¥8,000 with a longer waiting time, whereas for a regular visa you will need to pay ¥4000.